pmem/pmdk/doc/libpmemlog/libpmemlog.7.md

 This section describes how the library API is versioned, allowing applications to work with an evolving API.

-The _UW(pmemlog_check_version) function is used to see if the installed **libpmemlog** supports the version of the library API required by an application.
+The _UW(pmemlog_check_version) function is used to determine whether the installed **libpmemlog** supports the version of the library API required by an application.
 The easiest way to do this is for the application to supply the compile-time version information provided by defines in **\<libpmemlog.h\>**, like this: